-- Add the cocoa powder and baking soda and stir until combined.
+- Add the cocoa powder and baking powder and stir until combined.
 Add the flour and mix until just combined.
 Add the chocolate chips and stir.

 - Spread the batter evenly in the baking dish.
 Bake for 20-25 minutes or until a toothpick comes out clean.
 Wait to slice the brownies until they are fully cooled and set.
 Dust with powdered sugar, if using.